brashrebel/google-campaign-text-replacer/readme.txt

 == Description ==

-Are you in need of a simple way for you or your site users to create custom URL strings so that you can more easily track your marketing campaigns?
-This plugin is designed to do just that without requiring you to ever leave your WP dashboard.
+Want to dynamically insert keywords and phrases into your copy?
+This plugin comes bundled with several cool shortcodes that allow you to do just that.

-A page is created under Tools called URL Creator and on this page their is a simple form and information.
-Simply enter in some information and then copy your new URL string for use in Google Adwords, Twitter, Facebook and any other marketing channels you may utilize.
+To get value from this plugin you should be building URLs <a href="http://github.com/brashrebel/google-url-creator">using this plugin</a> and then sending traffic from various web sources to the new URLs.

 == Installation ==